 I've always been reluctant to play Transport Tycoon.
 It seemed needlessly complicated.
-Beyond that, I would have rather grown the cities themselves than focus on roads and train tracks.
-Of course, I wasn't "getting it".
-The activity of building transport networks is extremely fun!
+Beyond that, I would have instead grown the cities themselves than focus on roads and train tracks.
+Of course, I wasn't "getting it."
+The activity of building transport networks must be delightful!
 Or so it seems, as the genre refuses to go away.

 Simutrans certainly looks like the ugly brother of Transport Tycoon Deluxe.
-Every model, from tree to Oil Rig, has an sharped up grainy appearance, which make close-up and zoomed out views, both look like someone has accidentally dropped a box of pixels everywhere.
-Luckily, you can download alternate graphics packs from the Simutrans website.
+Every model, from tree to Oil Rig, has a sharped up grainy appearance, which makes close-up and zoomed out views, both look like someone has accidentally dropped a box of pixels everywhere.
+Luckily, you can download various graphics packs from the Simutrans website.
 The quality varies wildly, but there's a good chance that you might find a set that suits your eyes (I've used pak96.comic for this photo session).

 Building the actual network of roads and rails is not very difficult.
 You'll find the necessary tools in their respective menus.
 You might struggle a bit if the terrain is too uneven.
 You can change the terrain level of map nodes by paying some cash.
 However, Placing artificially raised land is a more elegant and often, a more feasible option.